ccorcos/meteor-transitioner/README.md

 - Expand the set of animations with Velocity.RegisterEffect
 - Create a new demo with a dropdown menu of effects
 - Support default animation
-- How to handle iron router `waitOne`?
+- How to handle iron router `waitOn`?

 ## Getting Started